appfeel/node-pushnotifications/README.md

             messageId: '', // (only for android) String specifying a unique ID for each successfully processed message or undefined if error
             regId: value, // The current registrationId (device token id).
 Beware: For Android this may change if Google invalidates the previous device token.
 Use "originalRegId" if you are interested in when this changed occurs.
             originalRegId: value, // (only for android) The registrationId that was sent to the push.send() method.
 Compare this with field "regId" in order to know when the original registrationId (device token id) gets changed.
-            error: new Error('unknown'), // If any, there will be an Error object here }],
+            error: new Error('unknown'), // If any, there will be an Error object here for depuration purposes (when possible it will come form source libraries aka apn, node-gcm)
+            errorMsg: 'some error', // If any, will include the error message from the respective provider module }],
     },
     {